JuliaZamaitat/audity/README.md

 # Audity
-An app that uses the Spotify API to simplify listening to audiobooks.
+An iOS app that uses the Spotify API to simplify listening to audiobooks.